 But even when the Christian stumbles, as we all do this side of glory, we are not content to make peace with belittling God.
 We do not settle at home in our sin.
 “We’re all human” is not our excuse.
 We are not satisfied to wander from our Savior.
 When we fall, we will roll to our knees, plead for grace’s pardon and power, get up, and continue on our way.

 We have a mantle to carry.
 Our Savior has worked a mighty change in us.
 We are to be his hands and feet.
 We are to march together on the enemy’s gates.
 We are to bear witness to a watching world.
 We are a city on a hill to live as citizens of the world to come.
 Let’s embrace this, not explain it away.
 Celebrate this.
 Be jealous for it.
 Ask God to help us live more boldly, taste more salty, and shine more brightly.

 This article originally appeared on Desiring God and is used by permission of the author.

-For more on this subject, see Randy’s devotional Grace: A Bigger View of God’s Love.
+For more on this subject, see Randy’s devotional Beautiful and Scandalous: How God's Grace Changes Everything.